 Great Vegetarian, Vegan, and Health Food Picks in Cozumel

-La Cuisine was one of the first healthy food and vegetarian specialty spots to really take hold on the island, and it has only gotten stronger.
+La Cuisine was one of the first healthy food and vegetarian specialty spots to really take hold on the island, and it has grown in popularity.

 Located on a very convenient corner just one block away from the Mega supermarket, La Cuisine serves daily lunch specials prepared both traditionally and, when necessary, a vegetarian or vegan version.